TRAVELACADIA2023ABANDONED TRAILSHIKINGSURVEY MARK HUNTING

 Acadia Adventures 2023 – Day 9

 Finally, a nice, dry (if chilly) morning!
-I visited both bakeries this morning in search of a plain croissant and a bagel, both of which I found.
+I visited both bakeries in town this morning in search of a plain croissant and a bagel, both of which I found.
 Both bakeries were pretty busy, too, which surprised me with the storm coming.
 Today I tried the “bagel of the week” from Slice of Eden, which was rosemary sea salt.
 It was as delicious as it sounds (assuming you like rosemary, which I do).
 I had it with the green olive and pimiento cream cheese, which was an excellent combination.
 Rich enjoyed his plain croissant.
 He brought some tea and coffee over for us from the lobby, which we enjoyed while sitting on the porch as usual.

 We waited a little longer than usual before heading out this morning, to give it a chance to warm up.
 The air was cooler and a bit drier than it has felt in a long time, and we finally had some sunshine too.